-If your vehicle has more than one battery, use the battery that's closest to the starter-this will reduce electrical resistance.
+If your vehicle has more than one battery, use the battery that's on the passenger side of the vehicle - this will reduce electrical resistance.

-Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
+Get the vehicles close enough so the jumper cables can reach, but be sure the vehicle's aren't touching each other.
 If they are, it could cause a ground connection you don't want.
 You wouldn't be able to start your vehicle, and the bad grounding could damage the electrical systems.

 You could be injured if the vehicles roll.
 Set the parking brake firmly on each vehicle.
-Put an automatic transmission in P (Park) or a manual transmission in N (Neutral).

-If you have a four-wheel-drive vehicle, be sure the transfer case is not in N (Neutral).
+Put an automatic transmission in "P" (Park) or a manual transmission in "N" (Neutral).
+If you have a four-wheel-drive vehicle, be sure the transfer case is not in "N" (Neutral).